iot-lab/iot-lab.github.io/README.md

-# www
+# IoT-LAB website

-[WIP] new version of the FIT IoT-LAB website, based on Jekyll
+Code and content of the IoT-LAB website published at https://www.iot-lab.info.

 ## Installation
 With Ruby setup, you can install Jekyll by running the following in your terminal: